TechnologyStuff/Scripts/README.md

 # Scripts
-This repository is host for many scripts which are worked on Azure DevOps
+This repository is base for scripts